Digressive/WSUS-Maintenance/README.md

 PowerShell script to run the maintenance routines for Windows Server Update Services

+For full instructions and documentation, [visit my blog post](https://gal.vin/2017/08/28/automate-wsus-maintenance)

+Please consider donating to support my work:

+* You can support me on a monthly basis [using Patreon.](https://www.patreon.com/mikegalvin)
+* You can support me with a one-time payment [using PayPal](https://www.paypal.me/digressive) or by [using Kofi.](https://ko-fi.com/mikegalvin)

 Automated WSUS Maintenance can also be downloaded from:

 * [The Microsoft TechNet Gallery](https://gallery.technet.microsoft.com/WSUS-Maintenance-w-logging-d507a15a?redir=0)
 * [The PowerShell Gallery](https://www.powershellgallery.com/packages/Wsus-Maintenance)

-* For full instructions and documentation, [visit my blog post](https://gal.vin/2017/08/28/automate-wsus-maintenance)
+Tweet me if you have questions: [@mikegalvin_](https://twitter.com/mikegalvin_)

 -Mike

-Tweet me if you have questions: [@mikegalvin_](https://twitter.com/mikegalvin_)

 ## Features and Requirements